pureconfig/pureconfig/modules/http4s/README.md

 # Http4s module for PureConfig

-Adds support for selected [Http4s](http://http4s.org/) classes to PureConfig.
+Adds support for [Http4s](http://http4s.org/)'s Uri class to PureConfig.
+PRs adding support for other classes are welcome :)

 ## Add pureconfig-http4s to your project